PKU-MARL/DexterousHands/README.md

 ### Use rl_games to train our tasks

+**Please note that we have only test to support rl-games==1.5.2.
+Higher or lower version may cause an error.**

 For example, if you want to train a policy for the ShadowHandOver task by the PPO algorithm, run this line in `bidexhands` folder:

 ```bash